todiane/cycle-of-life-p2/README.md

 ![Image of Lighthouse score](assets/images/cyclelife-lighthouse.webp/)

+## **Technologies Used**

+The technologies used to create this game include

+- HTML5
+- CSS
+- Javascript
+- Codeanywhere
+- GitHub
+- Canva to create images
+- Font Awesome

 ## **Unfixed Bugs**

 No unfixed bugs to report.

-## **Features To Implement**
+## **Additional Features**

-When there is more time I would like to add additional items to the human, plant, soil options so there are at least five different options.
+When there is more time I would like to add additional features to the human, plant, soil options so there are at least five different options to choose from rather than three.

 ## **Deployment**